Starting A Layout

 Has the venue provided you a floor plan with accurate measurements?
 Upload your floor plan into your layout and set the scale to ensure your design fits perfectly within your event space.
 To get started, watch the video below, or scroll down for step-by-step instructions and some helpful tips:

-- Select the Start By Uploading a Floor Plan option and you'll be prompted to select your venue's floor plan from your computer's desktop.
+- Select the Start with a Blank Canvas option and you'll be taken to your starting canvas.
+From there, click on the DRAW button and then IMAGE.
+You will be prompted to select your venue's floor plan from your computer's desktop.
 Supported file types include .jpg, .png and PDF files.

 - Select the floor plan file and then click on the gold Open button to upload your floor plan.